AdamB06/NoteTaking/README.md

 to run the client.
 Please note that the server needs to be running, before you can start the client.

 Once this is working, you can try importing the project into your favorite IDE.

+Welcome to our application!

+The note taking application that you are about to use is a simple but effective way to keep track of all your notes.
+The extensions that we added:
+- Live language switch, we have a language switch that consists of 4 languages (Dutch, German, English and Spanish)
+- Interconnected content, through the use of tags you can mark your notes with #"keyword".
+Another addition is the note reference functionality where you can refer to other notes using [["note title"]] inside your notes. becomes a clickable link in the markdown which will refer you to the note.
+- Automated change synchronization, with the implementation of websockets there is no need to manually refresh you notes, this gets done for you while only receiving relevant updates.
+- Shortcuts, the shortcuts that we added can be found back in the left top corner where you get an overview of all the shortcuts.